 Receive email or text notification when this page is updated

-The Parks & Community Services Department and the Bridle Trails Community Club are soliciting the Bellevue community for feedback to finalize a name for a new, two-acre park to be developed at the corner of Northeast 24th Street and 134th Avenue Northeast.
-Please help name the park by taking this short, online survey.
+The Parks & Community Services Department and the Bridle Trails Community Club solicited the Bellevue community for feedback to finalize a name for a new, two-acre park to be developed at the corner of Northeast 24th Street and 134th Avenue Northeast.
+Thank you for taking the survey and helping to name the park.
+See the results under "Next Steps."

 The 2008 Bellevue Parks & Natural Areas Levy includes $2.5 million to acquire, develop or enhance parks and open space in the Bridle Trails neighborhood.
 Based on community input, the city in January 2011 purchased a property at 2402 134th Ave.
 NE (referred to as the Northeast 24th Street site) for development as a park.
 A plan for the new park was developed in 2012, and construction is expected to begin in 2013.